Transferring Credits INTO Goodwin

 For the Army, Coast Guard, Marine Corps, and Navy, there is also a website through which transcripts can be ordered: the Joint Services Transcript sytem (JST).*

-Credit awards are based on the recommendations put forth in the American Council on Education (ACE) Guide to the Evaluation of Educational Experiences in the Armed Services and completed by Goodwin College's Transfer Counselor in conjunction with the appropriate Department Chair or Program Director.
+Credit awards are based on the recommendations put forth in the American Council on Education (ACE) Guide to the Evaluation of Educational Experiences in the Armed Services and completed by Goodwin University's Transfer Counselor in conjunction with the appropriate Department Chair or Program Director.

 *Your web browser may deliver an error message the first time you attempt to access this website.
 Once you have confirmed this page as a trusted site, you will be able to access the online forms required for requesting your transcript.

 Completing standardized exams in academic areas in which you already have knowledge and skills, may earn you credits that can be applied toward completion of your degree.
-Goodwin College follows the ACE recommendations for passing scores, but not all exams are accepted.
+Goodwin University follows the ACE recommendations for passing scores, but not all exams are accepted.
 Credits will be designated on the transcript as EC and will not be included in the calculation of a student's GPA.
 Please refer to the Credit-By-Exam page for additional information and a list of exam options.

-The College grants credit for the successful completion of exams developed by Goodwin College faculty.
+The University grants credit for the successful completion of exams developed by Goodwin University faculty.
 Credit is awarded for passing exam scores – each exam designates a minimum passing score.
 An exam costs $100, unless it requires a practical, then the exam costs $150.
 No charge is assessed for the credits earned.
 Credits are designated on the transcript as EC Please refer to the Credit-By-Exam page for additional information and a list of exam options.

-Goodwin College awards students collegiate credit based upon proof of the completion of a handful of certification programs.
+Goodwin University awards students collegiate credit based upon proof of the completion of a handful of certification programs.
 Students must be able to provide proof that the certification is current to the Transfer Counselor before credit can be awarded.
 Click here to get a list of the certifications/licensures that Goodwin awards credit for.

 Students may satisfy up to 50% of their Associate’s or Bachelor’s degree with Experiential Credit, and up to 25% of any credential that is 30 credits or fewer.